Ditectrev/Microsoft-SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals-Practice-Tests-Exams-QA/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### What can you protect by using the information protection solution in the Microsoft 365 compliance center?
+### What can you protect by using the information protection solution in the Microsoft 365 Compliance Center?

 - [ ] Computers from zero-day exploits.
 - [ ] Users from phishing attempts.